-During root canal treatment, a numbing spray is sprayed on the teeth and a local anesthetic injection is applied after spray becomes effective.
-Because, the treatment is applied to the nerves under the tooth and thus it is painful.
+During root canal treatment, an anesthetic spray is sprayed on the tooth and a local anesthetic injection is applied after the spray becomes effective.
+Because the treatment is applied to the nerve of the tooth and is therefore painful.

 How Many Sessions of Root Canal Treatment is Applied?

-How many sessions a root canal treatment will take depends on the condition of the teeth and the treatment plan.
-For many treatments, the teeth are first made suitable for root canal treatment, remaining steps are completed in the next session and root canal treatment is performed afterwards.
+The number of sessions needed to complete root canal treatment depends on the condition of the tooth and the treatment plan.
+In most cases, the teeth are first prepared for treatment in the first session, and then the treatment steps are completed in the next session.

 Is There an Age Limit for Root Canal Treatment?

 There is no age limit for root canal treatment.
-Because, in order for a tooth to have a root canal problem, dental problems must deepen.
-This does not occur in children’s teeth.
-However, untreated caries in children cause canal problems in the adolescence.
+Because in order for a canal problem to occur in a tooth, dental problems must become deeper.
+This does not occur in children's teeth.
+However, untreated cavities in children lead to root canal problems during youth.

 Can Root Canal Treatment be Performed During Pregnancy?